hoehermann/purple-presage/README.md

 * `startup-delay-seconds` int
   Tells the plug-in to wait the specified amount of seconds (default: 1) between spawning the native thread for the rust runtime and actually starting the rust runtime.
 This magically alleviates database locking issues.

+* `attachment-path-template` string
+  This is a template for specifying a path to a local file-name.
+Setting this to a non-empty value will enable the automated downloader which stores attachments immediately, completely bypassing libpurple's file transfer mechanism.
+This can be useful for message bridges with limited resources.
+Also it can help with maintaining the order of messages.
+Sub-directories will be created as needed.

+  Default value is the empty string.

+  The template is passed through `strftime` and accepts time and date format parameters such as `%Y-%m-%d_%H:%M:%S`.
+The result may not be longer than 128 bytes!
+Then the replacements are done:

+    * `$home`: User directory (same as `~`).
+    * `$purple`: Purple configuration directory (usually `~/.purple`).
+    * `$direction`: Whether this attachment was "received" (sent by a contact) or "sent" (other device on the own account).
+    * `$chat`: The UUID of the contact or key group chat this attachment has been posted to.
+    * `$sender`: The UUID of the contact who posted this attachment to the group chat.
+Empty if not posted in a group chat.
+    * `$hash`: The file's SHA256 (useful for avoiding clashes and for de-duplication).
+    * `$filename`: The sender-supplied file-name (only for Document messages, otherwise empty).
+Does not contain the extension.
+    * `$extension`: A file-name extension fitting the mime-type.
+Includes the dot.

+  Example: `$purple/presage/attachments/$chat/$filename$hash$extension`

+  There is no shell expansion (`~` will not become the home directory).
+Relative paths are resolved to the application's working directory.
+Using an absolute path is recommended.

 ## Features

 ### Present